fabrix-app/docs/en/config/stores.md

 # 3.5. `stores.js`

 Define data stores.
 Each [Model](../build/model.md) maps itself to a "store".
-A single fabrix application can configure many data stores of similar or different types.
+A single Fabrix application can configure many data stores of similar or different types.

 ```js
 // config/stores.js